 What I Picked from Jacamo

 If you’re after a post full of awesome photos of a fairly attractive male model showing off some highly fashionable clothing, then maybe you’ve come to the wrong post.
 Don’t get me wrong, the clothes are great.
-But when you’ve mainly gone for plain t-shirts you’re hardly setting yourself up for a sexy photoshoot.
+But when you’ve mainly gone for plain t-shirts from the Jacamo range you’re hardly setting yourself up for a sexy photoshoot.
 Not that I couldn’t totally pull off a sexy photoshoot, let’s be honest.

 There was obviously no point in going with something silly like a waistcoat or some peacocking floral number that would merely sit in the wardrobe.
 I’m not going for any of these any time soon.